 PS, are you just going to ignore the examples of disastrous decisions made by Trump with respect to our economy—examples I provided at your request?

-I reviewed six accounts that had Wiki notes added against them in a 12 hour period.
+We reviewed six accounts that had Wiki notes added against them in a 12 hour period.
 Out of those six accounts, five had posted anti-Trump content.

 Obama’s Satanic outfit.

 In June of 2018, right-wingers claimed to have found a photograph of Obama wearing some sort of satanic headdress.
 This grainy, unconfirmed photograph was submitted to /r/conspiracy twice in less than 24 hours.

 The moderators of /r/conspiracy were perfectly OK with the reposts.